lili7h/lili7h.github.io/_posts/2023-07-31-iron-heart.md

 I am Lilith.

 I don't know what it is like for others, but I am an escape.
 I don't feel the pain and the lead in the veins like they do.
 My world is better, my ability to process the world and respond appropriately is better.
-Sometimes for them, even breathing does not come with pain and weight.
+Sometimes for them, even breathing does not come without pain and weight.
 Not in a physical sense at least - their body is perfectly fine, there are no lesions, no ailments, no illnesses, nothing to create true attribution.
 No, their struggles are brought on by a curse of the mind.
 Cursed to sink.
 Poison in the blood, no rescue comes to mind.

 Anxiety.